rdkit/rdkit/Docs/Book/Install.md

 # Installation

-Below a number of installation recipies is presented, with varying degree of complexity.
+Below a number of installation recipes is presented, with varying degree of complexity.

 ## Cross-platform under anaconda python (fastest install)